Wherever there is violence and conflict in the world, there are local people working to resolve and prevent it.

 Research and Advocacy Officer: Dimitri Kotsiras

-Dimitri is responsible for supporting Peace Direct’s research projects, including Peace Insight and Local Voices for Peace, and runs Peace Direct’s advocacy activities in the UK.
-He has previously supported programme research and design at the Westminster Foundation for Democracy (WFD), acted as a researcher and campaigner with Crisis Action and Canadians for Justice and Peace in the Middle East (CJPME), and spent a year at the United Nations reporting on the UN Security Council.
+Dimitri is responsible for coordinating Peace Direct’s research projects, including Local Voices for Peace and Peace Insight, and he supports Peace Direct’s advocacy activities in the UK and the EU.
+He has previously supported programme research and design at the Westminster Foundation for Democracy, acted as a researcher and campaigner with Crisis Action and Canadians for Justice and Peace in the Middle East, and spent a year at the United Nations reporting on the UN Security Council.
 Dimitri holds a BA in Political Science from Concordia University in Montreal, Canada, and an MA in Conflict, Security and Development from King’s College London.
 Contact: firstname.lastname@example.org

 Peace Insight staff work with a team of Local Peacebuilding Experts from around the world